 “Oh are you hungry?
 Did you skip lunch again?”

-“Yea I kind of slept off the entire lunch time.”
+“Yea I kind of slept off the entire lunch period.”

 Nina gets furious.
 “How can you guys be so childish?
-Everything has to fed you with a spoon.
+Everything has to be fed to you with a spoon.
 Gawd!”

 The hype she creates when she gets worried for such simple things always amuses Sid.
 He gives an easy smile, “Come on you don’t wanna starve me or do you?
 Let’s go have something.”

 “Yes please hurry.
-I just can’t believe Refra Group got stuck with such children.
+I just can’t believe the company got stuck with such children.
 However did you get the job!”